eric-data-ai/amazon-voc-pipeline/README.md

 `nlp_v2.0_rule_v1`

-Reviews already successfully processed by the current model version are skipped.
-Changing the model version allows the pipeline to reprocess reviews while preserving processing history.
+Reviews already processed under the current model version are skipped, regardless of processing status.
+This means that both successfully and unsuccessfully processed reviews are treated as completed for the current model version.

+To reprocess reviews after fixing rules or data issues, update `MODEL_VERSION` to a new value.
+This preserves processing history while allowing a clean reprocessing pass.

 ---